 Sometimes a customer wants the number to look a bit older so I’ll print a number back to front and place it under the glass to hand paint the number on the inside of the glass.
 This way the paint is protected inside the double glazed unit.
 Sometimes I’ll just paint it onto the existing glass if it’s staying

 Now and again I won’t be changing the glass but a number is still to go on.
-I do this with a vinyl transfer which is laser cut from software again (same ttf file sent to Andy) which is then just stuck on inside the old glass.
+I do this with a vinyl transfer which is laser cut from software again (same ttf file sent to Andy) which is then easily stuck on inside the old glass.

 So we restore David’s door and fit the fanlight and that night David sees something quite nice in his hallway.
 He takes a photo and sends it to me.
 The street light projects the 61 onto the wall in the darkness.